salamander2/RaspberryPi/programs/README.md

 I'm putting my various programs that I write here.
 I'll try and add photos too.

-If they get to be big and complicated, I'll make a separate subfolder for them.
+If they get to be big and complicated I'll make a separate subfolder for them.
  The FLASHER program is the first one that is in a separate folder.

 ----